Charlotte-MEDI/Faceshields/README.md

  https://www.coxhealth.com/innovation/

 # Working Fusion Models:
--Live Link Prusa Bottom Reinforcement https://a360.co/2UbwLO5
+-Live Link Prusa Bottom Reinforcement (for 1.5mm thick material) -Live Link Prusa Bottom Reinforcement (original, for .5mm thick material) https://a360.co/2UbwLO5
 -Believe this one should be a spot on replica, easy to alter the underlying sketches and file if needed
 -Live Link Prusa RC2  https://a360.co/3beMKk8
 -More straight lines in this model, much easier to sketch.
 Haven't test any prints, but model seems to be correct.